Personality Disorders Disability Benefits

 Challenges for Veterans Seeking Benefits

-Dealing with the VA can be incredibly frustrating for veterans seeking help, but this is especially true of veterans with personality disorders.
+Dealing with the VA can be incredibly frustrating for veterans seeking help, but this is especially true for veterans with personality disorders.
 Because the VA is so quick to deny claims associated with personality disorders, the veteran applying for benefits must be extremely careful in collecting and submitting evidence.
 They must have proof that their condition is connected to their military service.

 Personality disorders are nuanced and complex, and people diagnosed with them must constantly battle stereotypes and misconceptions associated with their condition.
 They face an uphill climb in seeking benefits from the VA and can use all the allies they can find.
 Some even find themselves the subject of a military mental health discharge.